A New Family with a Fourth Lepton Flavor

 Of course, our definition of fundamental constants (\ref{30}) is not a standard one.
-This, however, requires the elucidation of the ideas of any of the existing types of masses and charges from the point of view of mass-charge duality.
+This, however, requires one to follow the logic of a unified nature of mass and charge from the point of view of mass-charge duality.

-We see that nature itself cannot define the same components of mass and charge regardless of their other parts.
-It relates therefore each component of mass even in the case of a neutrino to corresponding part of its charge.
+{\bf 3.
+Earlier symmetries about new neutrinos} We see that nature itself is not in force to define the same components of mass and charge regardless of their other parts.
+It relates herewith each component of mass even in the case of a neutrino to corresponding part of its charge.

-Furthermore, if neutrinos are of families of the studied types of leptons, this connection \cite{22} appears as follows:
+Furthermore, if neutrinos are of families of the studied types of leptons, this connection [22] appears as follows:

-Here $e_{\nu_{l}}^{E}$ for the neutrino (antineutrino) has the negative (positive) sign.
+Here, $e_{\nu_{l}}^{E}$ for the neutrino (antineutrino) has the negative (positive) sign.